erakm5493/ticket-tracker/README.md

 open result.txt

 **********************************************
-In TicketId.txt you will get list of all current ticket .It enables us to easily copy it into Ticket migration sheet.
+In ticket.txt you will get list of all current ticket .It enables us to easily copy it into Ticket migration Track sheet.

 **********************************************
 © 2020 GitHub, Inc.